City of Phoenix

-The Regional Council is the governing and policy-making body for the organization and is comprised of elected officials appointed by each MAG member agency.
+The Regional Council is the governing and policy-making body for the organization and is made up of elected officials appointed by each MAG member agency.
 For most members, the city or town mayor serves as the Regional Council representative.
 The chairs of the Boards of Supervisors represent Maricopa and Pinal Counties on the Regional Council.
 The State Transportation Board members for Maricopa County represent the Arizona Department of Transportation (ADOT).
-The three Native American Communities are represented by their governor or president.
+The three Native Nations are represented by their governor or president.

 Mayor, City of Buckeye